What Is An Engine Lubrication System? Its Functions And Parts

 Wet Sump Lubricating System

 The wet sump lubricating system is generally located next to or near the crankshaft.
-It is located in the lower part of the engine and is equipped with a single oil pump.
+The engine’s lower part houses the wet sump lubricating system, which features a single oil pump.
 This pump moves the oil through the oil galleries.
 The construction is easier and it’s inexpensive.

 Dry Sump Lubricating System